TOP

 In 2019, we established an annual Human Trafficking Supply Chain Human Rights Assessment.
 The assessment uses the U.S. Department of State Trafficking in Persons (TIP) Report and overlays our internal procurement data.
 A dashboard allows all supply chain professionals to analyze this human rights risk in certain regions of the world and determine if there are any active suppliers in those areas.
 The dashboard also integrates Transparency International’s Corruption Perception Index and provides an additional view of each country’s perceived level of corruption in its public sector.
 This assessment report is provided annually and is updated per the new U.S. Department of State report and our new purchase order commitments for the year.
 An analysis then compares to previous years to ensure that we minimize any adverse impact from our operations in human trafficking regions.

-In 2023, we saw a slight increase from 10 to 12 suppliers in high-risk regions compared to 2022, and the total purchase order commitments to high-risk regions remains 0.01%.
-When compared to 2020, we have decreased the number of suppliers in high-risk regions by 63% and decreased commitments in the same regions by 68%.
+In 2024, we saw a decline from 12 to 4 suppliers in high-risk regions compared to 2023, and the total purchase order commitments to high-risk regions remains well under 0.01%.
+When compared to 2020, we have decreased the number of suppliers in high-risk regions by 88% and decreased commitments in the same regions by 78%.
 In efforts to reduce risk, we are actively developing new capabilities such as a sector-wide sustainability assessment program that can identify supply chain vulnerabilities throughout the procurement cycle.

 Evolving Our Company’s Human Rights Approach